 Ending the conversation

 It is important not to outstay your welcome.
-If you are chatting to someone on a train or bus, then you can’t always control the amount of time you chat to someone, especially if their stop is before yours.
+If you are chatting to someone on a train or bus, then you can’t always control the amount of time you chat with someone, especially if their stop is before yours.
 Try not to let the conversation dry up before you depart; if possible leave on a high.
 Your aim is to leave with a phone number, or possibly arrangements for a date.
 If you don’t manage to obtain a phone number, don’t worry.
-The opportunity to chat to someone is a bonus, plus it is possible you will bump into them in the future and have a greater chance of them talking to you.
+The opportunity to chat with someone is a bonus, plus it is possible you will bump into them in the future and have a greater chance of them talking to you.
 The situation should end positively at a time that seems natural to do so.
-If they appear to lose interest, it is time to out an end to the chatting up moment.
-A conversation can be ended easily by saying something such as, “It was nice talking to you, I may see you around”, or “I’ve really enjoyed talking to you, maybe we could do it again some time”.
+If they appear to lose interest, it is time to put an end to the chatting up moment.
+A conversation can be ended easily by saying something such as, “It was nice talking to you, I may see you around”, or “I’ve really enjoyed talking to you, maybe we could do it again sometime”.
 It is acceptable to ask outright if you could have their phone number.
 If they happily give it to you, then the moment was highly successful and you have no need to worry about your chatting up skills.

-An unsuccessful chatting up moment
+An unsuccessful chatting up the moment

 If the situation doesn’t go as planned, all you can do is walk away.
 If someone doesn’t wish to engage in conversation with you, don’t waste any time in trying to talk to them.
 There is a chance they could be in a relationship with someone already, or maybe they aren’t interested in chatting to a stranger.
 Don’t worry about being rejected; not everyone you approach will want to start a conversation with you.
 Put it all down to experience and learn from it if possible.
 If you feel like a meeting has gone well, but they didn’t wish to give you their phone number, don’t be disheartened.
 Every time you chat someone up, you gain more experience which will hopefully give you the confidence to have many successful chatting up moments.